Marshallese Americans: Demography

 Most Marshallese Americans reside in Hawaii and Arkansas.
 In 2020 it is estimated that some 15,000 Marshallese call Arkansas home.
 Most reside in Washington County, mainly in Springdale, home of Tyson Foods where many of them work.
-There are 7,400 living in Hawaii.
+The 2020 US Census found that were 8,677 living in Hawaii at the time.

 Other significant Marshallese populations include Spokane (Washington) and Costa Mesa (California).
 According to Karen Morrison, director of Spokane’s Odyssey World International, a nonprofit that provides services for immigrants, Spokane County is home of a community of 2,400 or 3,000 people of Marshallese origin.
 In 2006 Spokane-area schools had a lot of Marshallese students, so that "Spokane Public Schools has 370 students whose primary language is Marshallese"; these students form the second group, more numerous than the Spanish-speaking students (360 people) and following the Russian-speaking students (530 people) in these schools (in reference to non-English languages).

 The houses of the Marshallese of the USA house several generations of the same family and are sparsely furnished.
 In general terms, the population (which now has a western diet) has been adversely affected by diabetes, heart disease, tuberculosis, obesity, and COVID-19.

 Many Marshallese are Baptist.
 The Marshallese Bible study group at Cross Church, a Baptist congregation in Springdale, has grown quickly in recent years, although the service is done mostly in English, since the church lacks ministers who speak fluent Marshallese.

 Children born in the United States to Marshallese families have dual citizenship.